SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It will also offer a light show every half hour between 5 pm and 10 pm.

-Pier 39 is one of San Francisco's the premier tourist destinations for its variety of restaurants, shops, family activities, and proximity to the waterfront and ferries.
+Pier 39 is one of San Francisco's premier tourist destinations for its variety of restaurants, shops, family activities, and proximity to the waterfront and ferries.

 This is a great place to hang out and soak in the holiday cheer.